pineunity/apmec/doc/source/contributor/vnffgd_template_description.rst

 on TOSCA standards `V1.0 CSD 03 <http://docs.oasis-open.org/tosca/tosca-nfv/
 v1.0/tosca-nfv-v1.0.html>`_.

-The behavioural and deployment information of a VNFFG in Tacker is defined in a template known as VNFFG Descriptor (VNFFGD).
+The behavioural and deployment information of a VNFFG in Apmec is defined in a template known as VNFFG Descriptor (VNFFGD).
 The template is based on TOSCA standards and is written in YAML.
 It is on-boarded in a VNFFG catalog.